Nick Fortes Preview, Player Props: Marlins vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff ranks ninth in the league with a collective nine strikeouts per nine innings.
+- The pitching staff for the Padres has a collective nine K/9, the 10th-best in MLB.

-- The Padres' 3.87 team ERA ranks sixth among all MLB pitching staffs.
+- The Padres have the fifth-ranked team ERA among all league pitching staffs (3.86).

-- Padres pitchers combine to allow 139 home runs (1.1 per game), the 10th-fewest in the league.
+- Padres pitchers combine to rank 11th in baseball in home runs surrendered (140 total, 1.1 per game).

-- Wacha (9-2 with a 2.68 ERA and 78 strikeouts in 90 2/3 innings pitched) tries for his 10th victory when he gets the start for the Padres, his 17th of the season.

-- In his last appearance on Wednesday, the right-hander threw five scoreless innings against the Baltimore Orioles while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.